lilyosah/tech-knowledgebase/Natural-Language-Processing/HW3 N-Grams.md

  my~name

  - Bigram
-	 - Prob of the next word following the token given all the times the first word appears
+	 - Prob of the next word following the token given all the times the first word (token) appears
-	 - bigram count / first token count
+	 - correct actual bigram count / first token count
 	 - Prob of the sentence: The probabilities of each of the individual bigrams of the given sentence multiplied together
  - Trigram
 	 - prob of the next two words as a bigram given all the times the first word appears